robotoworks/mechanoid/docs/source/ops/index.rst

    mGetMoviesOperationExecutor = new OperationExecutor(
        OP_GET_MOVIES, savedInstanceState, mOperationExecutorCallbacks);

-   if(mGetMoviesOperationExecutor.isComplete()) {
+   if(mGetMoviesOperationExecutor.isOk()) {
       getLoaderManager().initLoader(LOADER_MOVIES, null, mLoaderCallbacks);
    } else {
-      mGetMoviesOperationExecutor.execute(GetMoviesOperation.newIntent(), false);
+      mGetMoviesOperationExecutor.execute(GetMoviesOperation.newIntent(), OperationExecutor.MODE_ONCE);
    }

-In the above example we check if the operation is complete and if it is we initialize a loader, otherwise we execute the operation.
+In the above example we check if the operation is complete and the result is ok with the convenient ``isOk()`` method, if true we initialize a loader, otherwise we execute the operation.

 We can also get the result from the executor if we need it with ``getResult()`` which can be useful if we need to know certain things about the completed operation.

 .. note::
-   An important thing to note is even though you can check ``isComplete()`` you are always guaranteed to receive the completion callback, checking completion after instantiation is only really useful if you want to do something like reinitialize loaders or set up UI state according to the completion of an operation.
+   An important thing to note is even though you can check ``isOk()`` you are always guaranteed to receive the completion callback, checking completion after instantiation is only really useful if you want to do something like reinitialize loaders or set up UI state according to the completion of an operation

 Executor Callbacks
 """"""""""""""""""